-Physical health benefits.
+Physical health benefits

 See below for a list of medical benefits that are available to you at no cost.
-Look at the "Amount, duration and scope" column to see how many times you can get each service for free.
+Look at the "Service" column to see how many times you can get each service for free.
+Look At the "How to access" column to see if you need to get a referral or preapproval for the service.
 Trillium Community Health Plan will coordinate services for free if you need help.